-Because to find out, SNPI is hosting Employee Participation Day on Nov.
+To find out more, SNPI is hosting Employee Participation Day on Nov.
 14. Our partner Ben Kaal will be present as a speaker and will address the topic of business valuation.
 In this blog, we are sure to discuss the reasons, benefits and the essential role of a business valuation in setting up a good participation program.

 What is employee participation?